 15% off £20 eBay spend via code

-If you go online to eBay*, you can get 15% off when you spend £20 or more using the code PRESENTS until 11.59pm on Thu 29 Nov.
-The code will work on items across 20 selected categories including laptops, video games, toys, clothing and furniture.
-See 'more info' below for a full list.
+If you go online to eBay* today only (Wed 20 Mar), you can get 15% off when you spend £20 or more using the code PLAY15 until 8pm.
+The code will work on items across selected tech categories including photography, video games, mobile phones and computers.
+See 'More info' below for a full list and further T&Cs*.

 The maximum discount you can get is £50, so purchases of more than £330 will not receive the full 15% discount, and you can only use the code once per account (you'll need to be signed in to your eBay account, and paying via PayPal or credit/debit card).
 Scroll to the bottom of the page to see full T&Cs*.

 IMPORTANT - THIS DEAL HAS EXPIRED

 This deal has expired - you can't get it any more.
 We've kept it here for reference.